 Spinach Pesto Pasta with Peas

-Easy and a nice way to serve vegetarian protein!
+This recipe is easy and a nice way to serve vegetarian protein!

 Mac and Cheese with Peas

-We have a tradition of having boxed mac and cheese for one weekend lunch and I always add some frozen peas to the mix.
+We have a tradition of having boxed mac and cheese for one weekend lunch, and I always add some frozen peas to the mix.
 I find that my kids have no complaints about veggies in their mac and cheese since they love mac and cheese so much!

 Potato Recipes for Kids